Cat5TV/pinecraft/README.md

 MINECRAFT VERSION
 =================

+- Minecraft Version 1.20.2 is supported as of Pinecraft Installer 3.8.
 - Minecraft Version 1.20.1 is supported as of Pinecraft Installer 3.7.
 - Minecraft Version 1.19.4 is supported as of Pinecraft Installer 3.6.
 - Minecraft Version 1.19.3 is supported as of Pinecraft Installer 3.5.